joshbegley/nyt-latest/README.md

 `After conflicting announcements over who would look into sexual harassment allegations made against Daniel Snyder, N.F.L.
 Commissioner Roger Goodell said the league would oversee the inquiry.`\
 https://nytimes.com/2022/02/09/sports/football/snyder-harassment-investigation-washington.html?searchResultPosition=1

-**A Product of Public Universities, Michelle Childs Would Be Unconventional Court Pick**\
+**A Product of Public Universities, Michelle Childs Would Be an Unconventional Court Pick**\
 `The judge is seen by some as a long shot for the Supreme Court, but supporters say her bipartisan backing and the appeal of her humble ascent should not be overlooked.`\
 https://nytimes.com/2022/02/09/us/politics/michelle-childs-supreme-court.html?searchResultPosition=2